 The broad goals of the program are for paint manufacturers to implement and manage the finances of a statewide paint stewardship program to reduce the generation of postconsumer paint, promote using up leftover paint, and facilitate the recycling and proper disposal of unwanted postconsumer paint.
 The program aims to increase opportunities to properly manage leftover paint, offer cost-saving opportunities to local governments, and manage the paint collected in an environmentally and economically sound manner.

 PROGRAM HIGHLIGHTS

 Drop-Off Sites.
-The program had 160 year-round paint drop-off sites at the end of the year; 102 were paint retailers, representing 48% of likely paint retail participants.
-The remaining sites included 57 transfer stations and one reuse store.
+The program had eight year-round paint drop-off sites at the end of the year; all eight were paint retailers, representing 42% of likely paint retail participants.